wooorm/xdm/readme.md

 In most cases `'program'` should be used, as it results in a whole program.
 In [`evaluate`][eval] `outputFormat: 'function-body'` is used compile to code that can be `eval`ed more easily.
-In some cases, you might want to use `evaluate`, such as when compiling on the server and running on the client.
+In some cases, you might want to do what `evaluate` does manually, such as when compiling on the server and running on the client.

 The `'program'` format will use import statements to import the runtime (and optionally provider) and otherwise keep the code as it was.

-The `'function-body'` format normally crash on import statements, but it will turn export statements into normal statements and return what was normally exported.
+The `'function-body'` format will get the runtime (and optionally provider) from `arguments[0]` and use a return statement to yield what was exported.
-It will also get the runtime (and optionally provider) from `arguments[0]`.
+Normally, this output format will throw on `import` (and `export … from`) statements, but you can support them by setting [`options.useDynamicImport`][usedynamicimport].

 <details>
 <summary>Example</summary>